• Skip to primary navigation

 Glamorgan Sausage Mixture

-• Add cooked leeks, bread crumbs, salt, pepper, mustard, milk and egg to food processor fitted with steel blade.
-Process for 20 seconds or until mixture comes together.
+• Add cooked leeks, bread crumbs, salt, pepper, mustard, milk, and egg to a food processor fitted with a steel blade—process for 20 seconds or until the mixture comes together.
 Add cheese; pulse 5 or 6 times until blended.

 Breading Glamorgan Sausages